Mortgage

 Loan programBest for first-time homebuyers who:

-VAQualify as a veteran, service member or surviving spouse and need a lower down payment or help with closing costs.
+VAQualify as a veteran, service member or surviving spouse and need a lower down payment or help with closing costs

-But one Florida metro area came in first in the country for home price increases.
-Home prices in Miami-Miami Beach-Kendall, the largest metro area in the state, rose the most of any metro area in the country at 13.8% year-over-year from the end of 2022 to the end of 2023.
-Another South Florida metro area, just an hour drive to the north, West Palm Beach-Boca Raton-Boynton Beach, known for its white sand beaches, also saw steep home price increases during that time, coming in number nine in the country at 11.7% year over year.
+But one Florida metro area still is first in the country for home price increases.
+Home prices in Miami-Miami Beach-Kendall, the largest metro area in the state, rose 10.8% in 2024 from 2023.
+Another South Florida metro area just an hour’s drive north, West Palm Beach-Boca Raton-Boynton Beach, also saw a significant home price jump of 6.7% year over year.

 callout-icon